Applying for Public Assistance

 • Decide if you are eligible for emergency SNAP/Food Stamps.

-• Tell you about any other services that would be helpful to you.
+• Tell you about any other services that would be helpful to you and how to apply for those services.

 • Decide whether or not you are able to work.

-• Give you a form telling you what documents you need to bring when you come back.
+• Give you a form listing what documents you need to bring when you come back.

-Finally, the DSS worker may tell you to call them to setup another appointment.
-The purpose of that follow-up appointment is so you can give them the documents they are asking for.
+Finally, the DSS worker may tell you to call them to set up another appointment.
+The purpose of that follow-up appointment is so that you can give them the documents they are asking for.
+If your appointment takes place over the telephone, DSS will mail you a letter telling you what documents you need to provide and the deadline for providing them.

 What if the DSS worker and I disagree about whether I am able to work?